lordpansar/lordpansar.github.io/_posts/2019-01-14-five-things-csharp.markdown

 {% endhighlight %}

-The community is in a divide about about this one, but in my environment (without using fancy performance analyzers) the yield approach is about 50% faster than the "classic" approach.
+The community is in a divide about about this one, but in my environment (without using fancy performance analyzers) the yield approach is about 50% faster than the "classic" approach when I've done some testing for comparison.
 <br>
 <h1>#4: The dynamic keyword</h1>